 If you have some money you don’t need to touch for at least five years, and are wondering how to beat inflation during that time, think about putting it into a stocks and shares ISA.
 They’re seen as mid-to-long term investments, so you should only invest your money if you can afford to wait out any fall in its value.

-And of course, past performance isn’t a reliable indicator of future performance, and the value of your investment will go up and down.
-It isn’t guaranteed, so you may get back less than you put in.
+And of course, past performance isn’t a reliable indicator of future performance.
+The value of your investment will go up and down, and isn’t guaranteed, so you may get back less than you put in.

 You don’t have to be a financial expert to invest.
 Many stocks and shares ISA providers have a range of investments, that can match how much risk you want to take with your money.
 You just choose what works best for you.
 Our ISAS Explained and Investing for Beginners pages will tell you a bit more about how to do that.